-Working with families to support their children's needs is an important principle in effective early intervention.
-Family-centered early intervention engages parents as partners and focuses on family-centered goals that address family priorities, strengths, and concerns; delivering services in natural environment; cultural competence; and, family empowerment.
-Examples include helping parents learn skills to carry over intervention strategies during daily routines, as well responding to parents' requests for help with challenges that come up or specific issues, such as toilet training, feeding, behavioral challenges, and a host of sensory processing issues.
+Working with families to support their children's needs has long been an important principle in effective early intervention.
+Partnering with and supporting parents during intervention efforts has been defined somewhat differently in the literature, depending on authors' specific fields and contexts.
+Yet, there are many areas of overlap.
+One of the broadest contexts is the "familycentered" philosophy, which, as applied to early intervention, holds that supporting the child's family vis-à-vis their child's special needs is as much a part of the intervention as child-focused treatments.
+Some of the most common themes associated with family-centered early intervention are parents as partners; family-centered goals that address family priorities, strengths, and concerns; the use of natural environments; cultural competence; and family empowerment.
+The many specific activities aligned with family-centered early intervention run on a continuum from specific child treatment goals to navigating whole systems.
+At the micro level, examples include helping parents learn skills to carryover intervention strategies during daily routines, as well as responding to parents' requests for help with challenges that come up or specific issues such as toilet training, feeding, behavioral challenges, and a host of sensory processing issues.
 Supporting parents to be effective advocates takes place as part of assessment and ongoing intervention by helping them to understand their child's diagnosis, what concerns treatments are addressing, and how to assess whether they are helping or not.
 Parents should be supported to know what community resources are available and how to access, evaluate, and negotiate with them.
-On the most macro level, it is useful for parents-as-advocates to know legal issues, local and national advocacy agencies, how our current systems came to be, and how to help grow and change them.
+On the most macro level, it is useful for parentsas-advocates to know legal issues, local and national advocacy agencies, how our current systems came to be, and how to help grow and change them.
+In addition, some family caregivers, including foster parents, may be caring for the most vulnerable young children.
+These families may have different needs that are important to identify and address in deciding on, planning, and implementing early intervention services.

-"Family training" is a term that may be applied differently across intervention models.
+"Family training" is a term that, although more narrow in focus, may be applied differently across intervention models.
 In behaviorally-focused treatment, family training often refers to teaching parents behavioral techniques to use outside of provider treatment sessions when they want to teach new skills (often during daily living situations) and when challenging behaviors are present.
-Each discipline has specific approaches to parent education and training that addresses treatment goals, such as positioning issues for a child with motor concerns, food selection for a child with feeding problems, and language promotion for a child with communication delays.
+However, each discipline has specific approaches to parent education and training that addresses treatment goals, such as positioning issues for a child with motor concerns, food selection for a child with feeding problems, and language promotion for a child with communication delays.
 Family training can also have a broader meaning more aligned with family-centered care that includes many aspects, such as problem-solving around any number of family concerns, gaining information and education on their child's diagnosis, understanding and acting on the steps necessary for transition from the birth-to-three to the preschool education system.

 "Parent-mediated" and "parent-coaching" interventions can have both shared and more specific connotations.
 Working with parents to gain certain skills to help child skill-building and behavior management certainly involves coaching the parent regardless of the model.
 However, parent-mediated usually refers to the effort to have the parent as the primary interventionist while the provider supplies instruction, modeling, monitoring, and feedback.
-This strategy is used across intervention models, i.e. behavioral, semantic-pragmatic/relationship, or disciplinespecific, such as language promotion programs.
+This strategy is used across intervention models, i.e., behavioral, semantic-pragmatic/relationship, or discipline-specific such as language promotion programs.